Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 ## The Problem

-Security tools generate a flood of low-level alerts, most of them noise.
-Real attacks rarely look like a single event — they unfold across multiple stages (reconnaissance → initial access → command & control → impact).
+SIEM systems generate a flood of low-level alerts, most of them noise.
+Real attacks rarely look like a single event, they unfold across multiple stages
 The hard question:

 > **Can we automatically identify and group the low-level alerts that belong to the same multi-stage campaign, and predict what stage that attack has reached?**